-- 3. Hook the bottom of the bag over the rear bumper while lifting on the handle strap. - 4.
-Tilt the catcher back to dump into the bag by lifting on the catcher lift handle on the lower front corner of the catcher with the one hand while continuing to hold up on the bag strap with the other hand.
+- Hook the bottom of the bag over the rear bumper while lifting on the handle strap on bag opening. - 4.
+Tilt the catcher back to dump into the bag by lifting on the catcher lift/dump handle on the lower front corner of the catcher with the one hand while continuing to hold up on the bag strap with the other hand.
 Refer to photos for positioning the bag and dumping.